suhel954/personal_projects/python_projects/jdvsresume/README.md

 Script to automate job search and create a csv of matching keywords

+Issue #4: Seems like logging in as an existing user in the beginning will make it a lot easier to navigate Task #1: Add login in the beginning of the script (Solved)
 Issue #3: Job listing is available as a list but the list cannot be clicked with a link

 (Solved)